 For some people, making money with a website is “the dream” career that offers freedom from schedules and location independence.
 Instead of punching a clock or commuting to an office, when you’re a money-making webmaster, your office is wherever you are.
-While most business websites are designed to direct customers to real-world locations or services, there are also a variety of ways to make money using a website alone.
+While most business websites are designed to direct customers to real-world locations, there are also many ways to make money using a website alone.

 Benefits of E-commerce:

 - Ideal for existing businesses: You’ve got the inventory, selling through your website is a great way to reach more people.
 E-commerce can also often fit in seamlessly with existing order fulfillment processes.

 - Always open and available: Unlike a traditional retail shop, customers can shop 24/7 from anywhere they are and without costing more in staffing of overhead.

 - Reach more customers: Online shopping allows stores to reach a much larger customer pool.
 Customers can come from anywhere in the world and SEO makes sure they find you first.

 - Inventory Storage: If you’re planning to start a new e-commerce business (not just add an e-commerce division to an existing retail business), you’ll need to acquire products.
 You’ll then need someplace to put them while you’re waiting for them to sell.
 This can be a minor disadvantage if selling something like trading cards, but may be a huge undertaking if you’re trying to sell something large like washing machines.

 - Shipping and Handling: To really leverage the power of e-commerce, you’ll want to be able to send your products safely and securely to any location your customer is.
 This will mean an investment in proper packaging and finding shipping solutions that won’t kill your profits.

 How to Make Money with an Arbitrage Website